dyne/tomb/README.md

    -D     print debugging information at runtime
 ```

-# What is it for, exactly?
+# What is this for, exactly?

 This tool can be used to dig .tomb files (LUKS volumes), forge keys
 protected by a password (GnuPG symmetric encryption) and use the keys